gogins/csound-extended/Opcodes/instrument_plugins/README.md

         nullptr);
     ```
 7. If your instrument module uses any global variables, they must be allocated
-    in the `int csoundModuleInit(CSOUND *csound)` function.
+    in the module's `int csoundModuleInit(CSOUND *csound)` function.
 8. If your instrument module uses any global variables, they must be deallocated
-    in a `int csoundModuleDestroy(CSOUND *csound)` function.
+    in the module's `int csoundModuleDestroy(CSOUND *csound)` function.

+## Usage

 Once you have compiled your plugin instrument and installed it in your
-`${OPCODE6DIR64}` directory, using it can be as simple as this:
+`${OPCODE6DIR64}` directory, use the plugin as an opcode, but in the
+Csound orchestra header.
+Each plugin will create an instrument with the same
+name as the plugin, and the instruments will be numbered in the same way as
+regular Csound `instr` templates, that is, in the order that they are
+declared, starting with instrument number 1.

+To configure the instrument with non-default control values, simply assign
+new values to its control channels in the orchestra header.
+Here is an example:
 ```
-instr MyKlanger
+i_instrument_1 MyPlugin1
+i_instrument 2 MyPlugin2
+gk_MyPlugin2_level init 5
-a_out[] init nchnls
+gk_MyPlugin2_fm_index init 3
-a_out my_klanger
-outletv "output", a_out
-endin
 ```

-There is another plugin instrument class which not only creates a plugin instrument as
-described above, but also automatically creates an `instr` definition using it, and
-compiles that into the existing Csound orchestra using the `compilestr` opcode.